Encoder output choices for best performance and signal integrity

 This capability is called common-mode rejection and makes differential line-driver interfaces a popular choice in industrial and automotive applications.

 Figure 7.
 The differential receiver ignores noise present on both signals

 Engineers can choose the right encoder for a given application by analysing the devices available on the market and understanding the relative strengths and weaknesses of the different types.
-CUI’s AMT encoders with push-pull outputs simplify installation in a wide variety of applications and help engineers minimise the application’s power consumption.
-CUI also offers a selection of devices with differential line driver outputs for use in electrically noisy environments or over long transmission distances.
+CUI Devices' AMT encoders with push-pull outputs simplify installation in a wide variety of applications and help engineers minimise the application’s power consumption.
+CUI Devices also offers a selection of devices with differential line driver outputs for use in electrically noisy environments or over long transmission distances.